Jay1/RustPods/CONTRIBUTING.md

 - Use meaningful variable and function names
 - Write comments for complex logic
 - Include documentation comments for public APIs
+- Run `cargo fmt` before submitting your code
+- Ensure your code passes `cargo clippy` with no warnings

+## Testing

+- Write unit tests for your code
+- Ensure all tests pass with `cargo test`
+- For UI changes, include tests that verify the functionality
+- For Bluetooth functionality, provide mocks where appropriate

+## Documentation

+- Update documentation to reflect your changes
+- Document public APIs with doc comments
+- For significant changes, update the relevant guides in the `docs/` directory

 ## Licensing